 Huge thanks to the departing Shannon Devine, Ginelle Skerritt, and Rabindra Nath Sabat for their service on the SPT Board.

-As sad as we are to see Shannon go, we're excited to bring three more women with a broad range of professional, volunteer, and personal experiences into the fold to help guide our planning and decision-making.
+As sad as we are to see these three go, we're excited to bring three more women with a broad range of professional, volunteer, and personal experiences into the fold to help guide our planning and decision-making.

 Diana brings 10+ years experience as an analyst, Knowledge Transfer and Exchange specialist, and capacity builder, primarily in health, policy and clinical settings.
 Diana specializes in information synthesis and knowledge sharing and has a proven track record of quality improvement through evidence-informed program development in the community health sector.
 Diana also brings 5+ years of governance experience through previous board work.
 Diana’s professional and volunteer activities have been influenced by her lived experience of growing up in Scarborough to immigrant parents and being a former tenant of TCHC, a current member of a housing co-operative, and a single mother.